Citymaps is your personal map of places.

 All these services require lots of communication to coordinate efforts properly, so we use a messaging bus (RabbitMQ) to allow the API services to talk to each other.

-We store information on over 20 million businesses in the US, and process data on more than 100 million businesses, deals, and social media data points monthly.
+We store information on over 80 million businesses worldwide, and process data on more than 100 million businesses, deals, and social media data points monthly.
 All of this data requires a lot of software to organize properly.
 This is handled by our two data processing services, our Ingestion Engine (IE) and our Venue Publishing Service (VPS).

 Our IE is responsible for taking data from our business partners (via SSH, API request, or flat file), processing it for use within our system, then sending the data to our VPS via RabbitMQ messages.